malmostad/intranet-assets/README.md

 The compression levels for CSS and Javascript files are configured in `config/environments/` for development, staging and production.

-Adapt the Capistrano deployment configuration:
+To adapt the Capistrano deployment configuration:

-1. Copy `config/deploy.yml.example` and change the settings.
+1. Copy `config/deploy.yml.example` to `config/deploy.yml` and change the settings.
 2. Edit `config/deploy.rb` and the environment files in the `config/deploy/` directory if necessary.

-## Licence
+## License
-Licensed under GPL v3.0.
-The directory `vendor` contains third party code that may be released under other licenses stated in the top of each file.
+Released under GPL v3.0.
+The `vendor` directory contains third party code that may be released under other licenses stated in the top of each file.